PuzhenShi/webdesign_9/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Content
-this app contains four pages
+this app contains four pages, it is built through React.

+The main page is the welcome page to show the basic business of the company(Credit Karma)

+The about page introduces the history of credit and the company.
-on the job page, you can view the positions posted by credit karma(fake), and you can filter them by typing in any key words. the map() function is used in the SearchList.js
+On the job page, you can view the positions posted by credit karma(fake), and you can filter them by typing in any key words.

+The contact page includes ways to contact the staff and you can get help from that way.

+### Tech
+The map() function is used in the SearchList.js

+The Nav bar, the footer and the card element are the common elements for the four pages.
+The card element can show different content when requesting different pages.